fallen-icarus/CIPs/CIP-????/README.md

 4. The metadata history of each transaction that had the token.
 5. The datum history of each UTxO that held the token.

 These queries are possible for *all* Cardano native tokens.
 However, while all native tokens *can* "broadcast" this information, the broadcasting itself is usually not the intended purpose of the native token (eg, governance tokens).
-In this CIP, **a *Beacon Token* is defined as a native token whose ONLY purpose is to "broadcast" information.
-They can be used to group together all kinds of otherwise unrelated on-chain data into efficiently queryable sets.** For example, to group certain related transactions together, the beacon token must simply have been a part of those transactions.
+In this CIP, **a *Beacon Token* is defined as a native token whose ONLY purpose is "tagging" information.
+They can be used to sort all kinds of otherwise unrelated on-chain data into efficiently queryable sets.** For example, to group certain related transactions together, the beacon token must simply have been a part of those transactions.
 To group certain addresses together, the beacon token must be stored at those addresses.
 To group certain UTxOs together, the beacon token must stored in those UTxOs, e.t.c.

 #### Using Beacon Tokens
 Every native token has two configurable fields: the policy ID and the token name.
 The policy ID should be application-specific while the token name should be data-specific.
 To use a beacon token, simply create a native token that is unique to your application and, if necessary, to control how UTxOs with beacons can be spent.